Louisiana Arson Registry

 Any person who fails to provide the notice required by this Subsection shall be fined not more than five hundred dollars ($500.00), imprisoned for not more than six (6) months or both.

-Should you need additional information please feel free to contact the Special Services Division of the Office of State Fire Marshal at 225-925-4025.
+Should you need additional information, please feel free to contact the Louisiana Office of State Fire Marshal at 225-925-4911.

 This page was last modified on